mdhsieh/popular-movies/README.md

 - Fetches data from the Internet with The Movie DB API
 - Presents user with a grid arrangement of movie posters upon launch
 - Allows the user to change sort order by most popular or highest-rated
+- Allows the user to view and add movies to a favorites collection
 - Allows the user to tap on a movie poster and transition to a details screen with additional information such as:
   - title
   - movie backdrop image